 - Tumors.
 Taking high doses of melatonin with chemotherapy or other cancer treatments might reduce tumor size and improve survival rates in people with tumors.

 - Sunburn.
 Applying melatonin to the skin before sun exposure seems to prevent sunburn

 - Low blood platelets (thrombocytopenia).
 Taking melatonin by mouth can improve low blood platelet counts associated with cancer, cancer treatment, and other disorders.

 Possibly ineffective for...

 - Exercise performance.
 Taking melatonin one hour before resistance exercise does not seem to improve performance.

 - Infertility.
 Taking melatonin does not appear to improve fertility or pregnancy rates in women undergoing fertility treatments.

 - Adjusting sleep schedule in people who do shift work.
 Taking melatonin by mouth does not seem to improve sleeping problems in people who do shift work.

 Likely ineffective for...

 - Depression.
+Although melatonin might improve sleeping problems in people with depression, it does not seem to improve depression itself.
 There is also some concern that melatonin might worsen symptoms in some people.